Warangal Fort: History

-Initially, Warangal was under the rule of the Rashtrakuta dynasty in the 8 century AD and Western Chalukya Empire in 10th century AD; in the 12th century, it came under the control of the sovereign Kakatiya dynasty.
+Initially, Warangal was under the rule of the Rashtrakuta dynasty in the 8th century AD and Western Chalukya Empire in 10th century AD; in the 12th century, it came under the control of the sovereign Kakatiya dynasty.
 Although precise dating of its construction and subsequent enhancements is uncertain, historians and archaeologists generally agree that an earlier brick-walled structure was replaced with stone by Ganapatideva (1199 AD-1262 AD), and was completed by his daughter Rudrama Devi, who ruled until 1289, and further strengthened by her grandson Prataparudra II, whose reign came to be known as a "Golden Age".
 Twenty years later, the kingdom was conquered by the Delhi Sultanate.

-Ganapatideva, Rudrama Devi, and Prataparudra II II all added to the fort's height, building gateways, square bastions, and additional circular earthen walls.
+Ganapatideva, Rudrama Devi, and Prataparudra II all added to the fort's height, building gateways, square bastions, and additional circular earthen walls.
 This places the construction towards the end of the Kakatiya period.

 In 1309, Malik Kafur, the general of Alauddin Khalji, attacked the fort with a large force of 100,000 men and surrounded it.
-Prataparudra II II and his people secured themselves within the formidable stone-walled fort and battled bravely for several months with the invading army.
+Prataparudra II and his people secured themselves within the formidable stone-walled fort and battled bravely for several months with the invading army.
 As the siege was unable to be lifted for more than six months, Prataparudra II II agreed to a truce with Kafur, as the latter had unleashed massive destruction on the neighboring towns and villages.
 This truce included the notable Koh-i-Noor diamond along with various precious treasures, which he took it back to Delhi.

 This siege was chronicled by Amir Khusrow, who described how the fortifications consisted of a strong outer hardened mud structure with a deep ditch in front that had to be filled with dirt before the army could surmount it.
 The inner fortress was built of stone and surrounded by a moat that the Muslim soldiers swam across.
 The fort as described by Khusrow corresponds to the two inner circles of fortifications that exist today, and is visible from above.
 When Kafur finally left the fort in March 1310, he carried away the bounty on 2,000 camels.
-The conditions of forging peace with the Delhi Sultanate included a clause that Prataparudra II II would pay an annual tribute and that he would bow every day towards Delhi as a tributary king denoting his subordinate status to the Sultan of Delhi.

 Again in 1318, Warangal Fort was attacked by the Sultanate army of Qutbuddin Mubarak Shah commanded by Khusro Khan, a son of Alauddin Khalji and was held in a siege.
 The invaders put up a 450 ft earthen ramp across the moat which enabled them to breach the stone walls of the fort and capture it.
-Prataparudra II II again paid a huge tribute to the Sultan in the form of a contingent of horses and elephants, which became an annual fee to be paid to the Delhi Sultanate.
+Prataparudra II again paid a huge tribute to the Sultan in the form of a contingent of horses and elephants, which became an annual fee to be paid to the Delhi Sultanate.